2020 Winner: Sanku

 Sanku provides a fortification solution that is scalable and sustainable, distinguishing it from interventions that have come before.
 Sanku is the only organization that has been able to develop a technology and a sustainable business model to enable the small millers that supply most of the food for their local villages or towns.
-The innovative fully automatic “one-size-fits-all” dosifier is a medium-sized machine that could be easily installed by millers.
+The innovative fully automatic “one-size-fits-all” dosifier is a medium-sized machine with a remote monitoring system that could be easily installed by millers.
 Built to be low-cost, lightweight, and compact, it is robust enough to handle the continuous process of milling while remaining accurate enough to dose a highly concentrated nutrient premix into the flour produced by milling machines.
-In partnership with Vodafone and product developer Linx, Sanku also designed a remote monitoring system through cellular modules in the dosifiers for scalability.
-To address the issue of unaffordable nutrient premix costs that neither the miller nor consumers could bear, Sanku uses a cost-neutralizing product bundling approach called their “flour bag” model that enable these small millers to sell fortified flour at the same price for unfortified flour.

 - Featured in New York Times, Financial Times, Gexsi Magazine, Borgen Magazine, etc.